RomeCore/RCLargeLanguageModels/README.md

 There is list of general classes that are used to interact with LLM:
 - `LLMClient`: The base class of all LLM clients.
 - `LLModelDescriptor`: The descriptor of the model, needed for interacting with API.
-It holdsas model name and includes optional information such as capabilities, context length, supported output formats, etc.
+It holds model name and includes optional information such as capabilities, context length, supported output formats, etc.
 - `LLModel`: The convenient class that contains the parameters for LLM API.
 The parameters include the completion properties, tool list, output format, API queue parameters, etc. Functionality can be extended via completion property injectors.

 ### Examples